Man in front of a piano

 In 1996 she was engaged by the Magdeburg Philharmonic Orchestra as principal flautist, and the following year she joined the Berliner Philharmoniker.
 In addition to her work in the orchestra, Jelka Weber is also active as a soloist and chamber musician.
 She was a member of the Ensemble Berlin from 1996 to 2006.
 Since 1997, the multiple prizewinner of renowned competitions has been a regular guest of the Scharoun Ensemble Berlin and the Davos Festival.
 She has also been a lecturer at the Berliner Philharmoniker’s Karajan Akademie since 2008.

 In 1992, Dominik Wollenweber was awarded the Bavarian Ministry of Culture Prize, and a year later he joined the Berliner Philharmoniker as an English horn player.
-In addition to his work in the orchestra and numerous chamber music activities, he has been a guest professor of oboe at the Hanns Eisler Academy of Music since 2000.
+In addition to his work in the orchestra and his chamber music activities, he has been a guest professor of oboe at the Hanns Eisler Academy of Music since 2000.
 He also teaches at the Berliner Philharmoniker’s Karajan Akademie.

 In addition to his orchestral work, he is also a guest performer with András Schiff’s soloist ensemble Cappella Andrea Barca and the Sabine Meyer wind ensemble.
 Schweigert, who teaches at the Berliner Philharmoniker’s Karajan Akademie, was also a professor at the Musikhochschule in Freiburg and is committed to promoting young musicians through masterclasses in Germany, Spain, Japan and the USA.